 Cucumbers are said to have originated in India, brought to China 2,000 years ago, and then to Europe via Greece.
-Explorers such as Christopher Columbus and Hernando de Soto brought cucumbers to Haiti, America, and South America.
+Explorers such as Christopher Columbus and Hernando de Soto reportedly brought cucumbers to Haiti, America, and South America.

 Today, cucumbers are principally grown for two crops: fresh (slicing) and pickles (pickling).
 Fresh production is led by Florida and Georgia, though the United States imports a substantial amount from Mexico, with lesser quantities from Canada, Honduras, and the Dominican Republic.

 Garden cucumbers are dark green, thick and juicy, and usually waxed to keep moisture in.
 English cucumbers are longer and thinner with a lighter flavor and usually sold wrapped in plastic to preserve freshness and reduce moisture loss.

-Cucumbers are susceptible to many pests and diseases.
-Cold and wet soil, residual herbicide, and fungi-caused damping-off can impact crops.
-In addition, powdery mildews, causing white spots, gray mold from too much moisture, and other insects such as white fly, two-spotted mites, vegetable leaf miner, cabbage looper, wireworm, squashbug, aphids and pickleworm can damage stands.
-Resistant seeds with names like Bristol, Darlington, Leopard, Mongoose, and Tasty Jade can mitigate pests and diseases in some cases.
-Proper soil, plastic mulch, crop rotation, and using chlorine in wash and handling water can also minimize impact.
+Resistant seeds with names like Bristol, Darlington, Leopard, Mongoose, and Tasty Jade can mitigate pests and disease in some cases.
+Proper soil, plastic mulch, crop rotation, and wash water can also minimize impact.

 Another risk is crooking, or curvature of the cucumber, which occurs when leaves block straight growth, and in some cases, from insects feeding on one side of the young cucumbers.
 A one-inch curve per 12 inches in length is the crooking limit for first-grade fruit.